 CHARTER FLIGHTS - All of our trips include a charter flight to the fishery.
 In order to accommodate Civil Aviation rules in Brazil, anglers are advised to please adhere to the following guidelines;

 BAGGAGE: There is a strictly-enforced 33-pound weight restriction in effect on all floatplane flights and a 44-pound weight restriction in effect on all other charter aircraft (extra items may need to be left in Manaus).

-CLOTHING: Please do not bring large hard shell luggage or coolers.
+Please do not bring large hard shell luggage or coolers.
 Pack in a soft suitcase, flexible duffel or flexible roller bag to facilitate ease of handling in small aircraft.
 Do not bring bags longer than 30 inches - They will not fit in floatplane storage niches.

-For traveling, we recommend wearing loose fitting, lightweight, light-colored cottons or synthetics (Tarpon Wear, Patagonia etc...).
+CLOTHING — Each of our Amazon operations provides full daily laundry service, so three changes of clothing is enough.
+For traveling and fishing, we recommend wearing loose fitting, lightweight, light-colored cottons or synthetics (Tarpon Wear, Patagonia etc...).
 Some fabrics allow passage of UV rays, so don't bring just any old shirt (we've seen people severely sunburned right through their clothes!)
 Long pants and sleeves are best to protect from sunburn.
-All camps have daily laundry service, so three changes of clothing is enough.
+All camps have daily laundry service, .
 Please don't over-pack (remember weight restrictions).